walterjansma/gitmate/README.md

 - For development, the `mockOpenAIResponse.ts` can be used.
 Set `USE_OPENAI_MOCK` to true in `~/.config/gai/config.json` to use mock data.

 ## To do
+- Return a short explanation next to the command
 - Add integration tests to test the whole flow
 - Add test execution to CI